ersilia-os/isaura/README.md

 ```bash
 mc alias set local http://localhost:9000 minioadmin minioadmin
 ```
+More usage docs can be found from [here](https://github.com/minio/mc?tab=readme-ov-file)
 ### Command at a Glance

 | Command   | Alias | Required Options                                                      | Optional Options                                                                                                                                     | What it does                                                                                                                                       |                        |                                                                           |